Food Allergy Recovery

 In a medium bowl, mix the flour, ground nuts, and cinnamon.
 Drizzle with the oil and honey.
 Toss until evenly distributed.

-This quantity of crumbs will nicely top an 8- or 9-inch coffee cake or 1 pie.
+Notes: This quantity of crumbs will nicely top an 8- or 9-inch coffee cake or 1 pie.
 Double the recipe to top a 9x13 pan.
 If you're making a pie with a filling that needs to be cooked, like a fruit pie, prebake the empty crust for 5 minutes before filling and baking.
 Add the filling and bake as your recipe directs.
 Sprinkle on unbaked Struesel Crumbs for the last 15-20 minutes of baking.